How to Install a UK eSIM: Guide for iPhone and Android

 3. Try a different provider.
 In rare cases, a particular provider’s profiles don’t work with certain phone models.

-For more detailed troubleshooting, our UK eSIM troubleshooting guide covers 16 real-world cases and their solutions.
+For more detailed troubleshooting, see the UK eSIM troubleshooting guide which covers 16 real-world cases and their solutions.

 Some eSIMs are designed to connect to a single UK network.
 When you move out of that network’s coverage area, the phone tries to find an alternative, but the plan configuration might not allow it to switch automatically.
 The result: you lose data until you manually select a different network or move back into coverage.